 We hope some time in the future Linux will get better support for gaming, but for now, Windows is the best option.

-The Asus ROG Strix PG27UQ is a 27” 4K UHD monitor with Nvidia G-Sync HDR for vivid colors and a lifelike image.
-It’s an IPS display with quantum dot technology.
-It has a 144Hz refresh rate and a 4ms response time.
+The LG 27GN950-B is a 27” nano IPS, 4K UHD monitor with Nvidia G-Sync and AMD FreeSync Premium Pro compatibility.
+It has a 144Hz refresh rate and a 1ms response time.

-The monitor is quite customizable with the ability to tilt, swivel, pivot, and adjust the height.
+The monitor is quite customizable with the ability to tilt, pivot, and adjust the height.
+Swivel is unfortunately not possible, but for most people, this shouldn’t be a problem.

-But just in case, if you want to check out more options, take a look at the link below.
+If this wasn’t enough for you and you want to check out more options, take a look at the link below where we’ve compiled a list of the best monitors.

 We present to you the Razer Viper Ultimate – the best gaming mouse on the market (at least in our opinion).